Visual Prompt Tuning for Test-time Domain Adaptation: Method

 \subsection{Learning objective}

 Our learning objective consists of two parts.
-First, an online pseudo labeling with memory bank refinement mechanism is used to bootstrap the source domain learned representation to the target domain.
-Second, we design a self-supervised objective on the CLS token and the aggregated prompt to forma hierarchical regularization to further reduce the noise in the pseudo labels and improve the target representation quality.
+First, an online pseudo labeling with a memory bank refinement mechanism is used to bootstrap the source domain learned representation to the target domain.
+Second, we design a self-supervised objective on the CLS token and the aggregated prompt to form a hierarchical regularization to further reduce the noise in the pseudo labels and improve the target representation quality.